Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Conclusion:

-War is scary, painful, cruel; these are losses, death, crippled destinies, non-healing wounds.
+War is scary, painful, cruel; These are losses, death, crippled destinies, unhealed wounds.

-War is the color of ash, so we do not "gilded" it, it cannot be embellished.
+War is the color of ashes, so we do not “gild” it, it cannot be embellished.

-For many, war is a test of strength, endurance, humanity.
+For many, war is a test of strength, endurance, and humanity.

 What historical event is reflected in the story?
 (Caucasian War)